Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Git.md

 ```

-   git push -u origin <new-branch-name>
-Replace `<new-branch-name>` with the new name of the branch you just renamed.

 ### What is the purpose of the ‘git stash’ command ?

- - The purpose of the `git stash` command is to provide a way to save your work without committing it, so you can switch to a different branch, pull changes from a remote repository, or perform other operations that require a clean working directory.
+ - The purpose of the `git stash` command is to provide a way to save your work without committing it.
     — `git stash save`: Creates a new stash with the changes in your working directory.
     — `git stash list`: Lists all the stashes you have created.
     — `git stash apply`: Applies the most recent stash to your working directory.